International Student Advice Service

 All advice provided by the International Student Advice Service is completely confidential.
 We will not discuss your case with anyone, unless:

 The university adheres with all current regulations for the delivery of immigration advice.
-Immigration advice provided by the International Student Advice Service complies with the Code of Standards published by Office of the Immigration Services Commissioner (OISC).
+Immigration advice provided by the International Student Advice Service complies with the Code of Standards published by the Immigration Advice Authority

 Please note that this does not apply to advice provided on non-immigration matters.

-The university is a member of the UK Council for International Student Affairs (UKCISA).
+The university is a member of the UK Council for International Student Affairs (UKCISA) which is a highly reputable and established organisation.
 Students may contact UKCISA directly for independent advice; their website is also a very useful and reliable source of information.

-The UK Visas & Immigration website has useful information and contains links to the various visa application forms and guidance documents.
+The UK Visas & Immigration website is the official Government source of information about UK visas.
+It has useful information and contains links to the various visa application forms and guidance documents.

 If you would prefer to seek professional immigration advice from elsewhere, you should only use a regulated immigration adviser.